Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Introduction

 \section{Introduction}

-The general workflow of Markov chain Monte Carlo algorithms is similar, yet computational challenges arise in their own way.
+The general workflow of Markov chain Monte Carlo algorithms is alike, yet computational challenges arise in their own way.
 Interestingly, solutions to these unique challenges sometimes also share a common underlying principle, which often go unnoticed even by their proposers.
 This paper presents an auxiliary variable-based framework that integrates several MCMC algorithms in Bayesian inference applications.
 This unified perspective also inspires the development of novel algorithms with improved performance.

-We briefly recall the workflow of Metropolis--Hastings type algorithms \citep{metropolis1953equation, hastings1970monte}, one of the most general and popular MCMC methods.
+We briefly recall the workflow of Metropolis--Hastings type algorithms \citep{metropolis1953equation, hastings1970monte}.
 Given a target distribution, these methods typically iterate over a two-step process: they first propose a new state from a proposal distribution given the current state.
 Then, they apply an acceptance--rejection mechanism to decide if the transition to the new state should occur.
-Although the choices of the proposal vary by algorithm, their implementation often requires evaluating the unnormalized distribution, that is, the target distribution up to a scaling factor.
-Several algorithms such as the Metropolis--adjusted Langevin algorithm (MALA) \citep{besag1994comments} and Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid} also require evaluating the derivative of the unnormalized distribution.
+Importantly, their implementation often requires evaluating the unnormalized distribution, that is, the target distribution up to a scaling factor.
+Several algorithms such as the Metropolis--adjusted Langevin algorithm (MALA) and Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid} also require evaluating the gradient of the unnormalized distribution.

 In Bayesian inference, users focus on quantities associated with the posterior distribution $\pi(\theta\mid x)$, with $x$ as observed data and $\theta$ as the parameter of interest.
 Given a prior $\pi(\theta)$ and likelihood $p_\theta(x)$, the posterior distribution is $ \pi(\theta \mid x) = \pi(\theta)p_\theta(x)/\int p_\theta(x)\pi(\diff\theta)$.
 To `understand' the typically complex posterior, MCMC is often the go-to strategy.
 For a detailed historical background, see \cite{gael2024computing}.